 Public procurement needs an overhaul, from the foundational paradigm to the institutional policies and practices.
 We reimagine the role of small businesses in public procurement by empowering them to take ownership of their contracting outcomes, actively pursue bid opportunities, and team with others on their own terms.

-- Increased vendor diversity, especially among women, minorities, and veterans
+- Increased vendor diversity, especially among women, minorities, veterans, and LGBTQ+

-- Streamlined certification processes that remove unnecessary and inconsistent requirements for small disadvantaged businesses.
+- Streamlined certification processes that remove unnecessary and inconsistent requirements for small businesses

 - Universal certifications that afford small businesses recognition across geographic boundaries and, thus, more bid opportunities

-- More resources for women-, minority–, and veteran-owned businesses that actually translated into contracting success
+- More resources for women-, minority–, and veteran-owned businesses that actually translate into contracting success

 - Reduction in the reliance on good faith effort loopholes